 2. Cut the garlic and celery into big pieces.
-Then, take a pan with high edges, and blanch the garlic and celery.
-When the oil begins to heat up, all the scents will emerge, and then its time to add the tomatoes.
+Then, start to sauté the garlic and celery in olive oil.
+When the oil begins to heat up, all the scents will emerge, and then it’s time to add the tomatoes.

 3. Cook the mixture over medium heat for about five minutes, and then add the dry bread (which you’ve cut into medium-large pieces).

-4. Continue to cook, and add the vegetable bouillon (the consommé is made very simply; it is made by combining cold water, celery, carrot, and onion, then boiled).
+4. Continue to cook, and add the vegetable broth (fresh vegetable broth is made very simply, simply combine cold water, celery, carrot, and onion, then boil for about 45 minutes).

 5. Wait until the liquid evaporates and then when it starts to stick, add more vegetable bouillon.
 Repeat three times.

-6. Remove the celery and garlic, and start to break the bread.
+6. Remove the celery and garlic, and start to smash the bread with a spoon.